Los Angeles fire began under power lines, cause not known

 “When you have a fire start that close to a piece of electrical equipment, you know, generally that’s what causes it,” Singleton said.
 “We certainly don’t have any definitive evidence that it was their fault, but … we’re going to keep looking at it.”

-To the east in Riverside County, a 1.5-square-mile (3.8-square-kilometer) fire that destroyed dozens of mobile homes and left two people dead last week is fully contained.
+To the east in Riverside County, a 1.5-square-mile (3.8-square-kilometer) fire that destroyed dozens of mobile homes and left two people dead last week was fully contained.

 That fire ignited when a garbage truck driver dumped a load that had caught fire.